What is the Zika Virus?

 What Can I Do to Prevent Zika?

-Texas will cover the cost of mosquito repellent for women who are between the ages of 10 and 45 or pregnant, and who are covered by Texas Medicaid, Healthy Texas Women, or the Family Planning Program.
-For Medicaid and Healthy Texas Women clients, the client can pick the repellent up at a pharmacy that participates in the Vendor Drug Program.
-Clients can present their Your Texas Benefits ID card just like they would with any prescription.
-For Family Planning Program clients, supplies can be picked up at the Family Planning Program clinic.
+The programs will cover the cost of mosquito repellent for eligible women and girls ages 10-55, pregnant women of any age, and males 14 and older, as applicable.
+For Healthy Texas Women clients, many pharmacies can provide you mosquito repellent without a prescription from your doctor.
+Contact your favorite pharmacy to make sure they are participating in this benefit.
+To find your pharmacy's phone number, you can use the Pharmacy Search on the Vendor Drug Program website.
+Clients can present their Healthy Texas Women ID card just like they would with any prescription.
+For Family Planning Program clients, supplies can be picked up at a participating Family Planning Program clinic.

 You also can take these simple steps to protect you and your loved ones from the Zika virus.

 - Wear pants and long-sleeve shirts that cover exposed skin.